ddc-java/choreograph-autograding/README.md

 # `choreograph-autograding`

 This project implements a GitHub Action that manages the autograding process from beginning to end&mdash;inferring the unit test JAR artifact needed for the given problem file, obtaining them from GitHub Packages, running tests with autograding, and uploading the testing artifacts.
-This is used to support autograding of assignments, extra credit problems, and practical exam problems of the [Deep Dive Coding](https://deepdivecoding.com/) [Java + Android bootcamp](https://deepdivecoding.com/java-android/).
+This is used to support autograding of assignments, extra credit problems, and practical exam problems of the [Deep Dive Coding](https://deepdivecoding.com/) Java training programs.

 ## Credits, copyrights, and license information